 Bring warm clothes to wait

-And if you are fascianted by geology, the boulders are acutally part of the Vanishin world trail.
-YOU could take the day following it, or just pick a few spots for half a day.
+And if you are fascinated by geology, the boulders are actually part of the Vanishing World Trail.
+You ca spend a day following it, or just pick a few spots for half a day.

 Want to see more of NEW ZEALAND?